AdamGetBackToWork/EYE_rester/README.md

 > I also made a scalable version of the app.
 File eye_rester_app_scalable - it runs identically in size on every screen!
 Can use it as default.

+### Now working on a new version - executable without python installed on the system :)

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please create an issue.
 You can also create a pull request if you have any changes you would like to submit.